 If these goals have been accomplished, or if From Seed to Shelter is no longer well-suited to achieve its mission, the organisation should cease to exist.

-Continued advocacy for the adoption of vertical farms in humanitarian contexts will be determined based on the pilot's ability to demonstrate that vertical farms are:
+Continued advocacy for the adoption of microgreen farms in humanitarian contexts will be determined based on the pilot's ability to demonstrate that these farms are:

-a proven means of increasing diet-diversity amongst a camp community
+a proven means of improving nutritional health amongst a camp community (through increased diet diversity).

 Goal:

-For humanitarian agencies and governments to have vertical farming techniques as an option in the 'toolkit' to utilise where the need arises
+For humanitarian agencies and governments to have microgreen farming techniques as an option in the 'toolkit' to utilise where the need arises

 Goal:

-For grassroots organisations and philanthropic bodies to have the resources available to build vertical farms if they deem them a necessary intervention
+For grassroots organisations and philanthropic bodies to have the resources available to build microgreen farms if they deem them a necessary intervention

 If the concept does not have potential to address the challenge, it would be wrong to take resources away from other initiatives.